ADHD and depression are both common and share some symptoms. Is there a link between the two?

 - inattentive type (formerly called “ADD”)

-Combined type is the most common and has symptoms from both the hyperactive-impulsive and inattentive types.
+ADHD combined type is the most common and has symptoms from both the hyperactive-impulsive and inattentive types.

 Hyperactive-impulsive symptoms include: